apple/ccs-caldavtester/README.md

 		</arg>
 	</verify>

-header:
+## header
 Performs a check of response header and value.
 This can be used to test for the presence or absence of a header, or the presence of a header with a specific value.

 	Argument: 'header'
 		This can be specified in one of three forms:

 			'headername' - will test for the presence of the response header named 'header name'.

 			'headername$value' - will test for the presence of the response header named 'headername' and also check that its value matches 'value'.

 			'!headername' - will test for the absence of a header named 'headername' in the response header.

 	Example:

 	<verify>